marc1307/tailscale-cloudflare-dnssync/README.md

 ## Features
 - Adds ipv4 and ipv6 records for all devices
-- Remove delete device
+- Removes DNS records for deleted devices
-- Updates changed hosts
+- Updates DNS records after the hostname/alias changes
 - Checks if DNS records is part of tailscale network (100.64.0.0/12 or fd7a:115c:a1e0::/48) before deleting records :P

 ## Run